Who is multicultural?

 In the next steps, we will take you through some of the latest research on multicultural individuals and help you to discover what they can bring to multicultural teams.

-Do you think you are multicultural?
+How multicultural do you think you are?
 Explain why, with reference to the three criteria of knowledge, identification and internalisation.

 Have you worked with multicultural individuals in teams before?